Louis-DR/OmniCores-BuildingBlocks/sources/data/read_write_enable/reorder_buffer/reorder_buffer.md

 | --------------- | ---------------- | ------- |
 | `O(log₂ DEPTH)` | `O(WIDTH×DEPTH)` |         |

-The module requires `WIDTH×DEPTH` flip-flops for the memory array, `2×DEPTH` flip-flops for the reservation and validity tracking bits, and `2×INDEX_WIDTH` flip-flops for the reserve and read pointers.
+The module requires `WIDTH×DEPTH` flip-flops for the memory array, `2×DEPTH` flip-flops for the reservation and validity tracking bits, and `2×(INDEX_WIDTH+1)` flip-flops for the reserve and read pointers (including wrap bits).

-The critical path includes the first-free-slot detection logic for reserve index generation, which has `O(log₂ DEPTH)` delay complexity.
-Additional logic is required for pointer management and status flag generation.
+The critical path includes memory array access and address decoding logic, which has `O(log₂ DEPTH)` delay complexity.
+Additional delay comes from multi-bit pointer comparisons and status flag generation.

 ## Verification